Finding Rule-Interpretable Non-Negative Data Representation: Experiments

-The approach $\NMF{DE}$ achieves additional \numrange{0.2}{0.3} gain compared to the $\NMF{D}$.
+The approach $\DNMF{dir}$ achieves additional \numrange{0.2}{0.3} gain compared to the $\DNMF{ind}$.
 This means that if the regular NMF creates latent factors that have around \SI{10}{\percent} entities in common with the associated set of rules, using our approach, loosing some accuracy (mostly \SI{<10}{\percent} of $\norm{\mX}_{F}$), the domain expert can gain factors that have \SIrange{60}{80}{\percent} entities in common with these rules.
 This allows performing scientific analyses and interpreting the obtained factors.
-We notice a serious effect of sparseness-related constraints on representation accuracy, however the proposed approaches mostly manage to balance between these constraints and representation/descriptive accuracy to achieve better results in both aspects.
+We notice a serious effect of sparseness-related constraints on representation accuracy, however the proposed approaches mostly manage to balance between these constraints and representation/descriptive accuracy to achieve better results in descriptive and comparable or better results in representation aspect.
 Methodology provides better correspondence when descriptive (unsupervised) rules and redescriptions are used.
-Descriptive rule sets are larger, having higher rule diverse with larger deviation in support set sizes.
+Descriptive rule sets are larger with higher rule diversity and larger deviation in support set sizes.
 They offer better part-based representation than predictive rules with large support sets or subgroups with very large support sets.

-Factor description accuracy comparative line plots drawn for a subset of datasets (see Figure \ref{fig:factAcc}) display the correspondence of factors, obtained using different NMF approaches, with a predefined set of rules.
+Factor description accuracy plots for a subset of datasets (Figure \ref{fig:factAcc}) display the correspondence of factors, obtained using different NMF approaches, with a predefined set of rules.
 We chose two datasets (Arrythmia and Sports articles) that allowed computing all four types of rules.
-It can be seen that $\NMF{DE}$ contains a large number of highly accurate factors, however it also produces small amount of factors whose accuracy varies greatly between different runs. $\NMF{D}$ mostly creates factors with average or high correspondence with rule descriptions and has small variability between runs (descriptive accuracy can be increased on majority of datasets using higher regularization at the expense of representation accuracy). $\NMF{bf}$ has worse descriptive performance than the proposed approaches and similar or worse representation error. $\NMF{sp}$ performs well when subgroups are used as constraints.
+It can be seen that $\DNMF{dir}$ contains a large number of highly accurate factors, however, it also produces small amount of factors whose accuracy varies greatly between different runs. $\DNMF{ind}$ mostly creates factors with average or high correspondence with rule descriptions and has small variability between runs (descriptive accuracy can be increased on majority of datasets using higher regularization at the expense of representation accuracy). $\NMF{bf}$ has worse descriptive performance than the proposed approaches and similar or worse representation error. $\NMF{sp}$ performs well when subgroups are used as constraints.
 This probably occurs due to very large support sets of discovered subgroups, thus assigning all entities to all factors yields very good results.